Inability to Taste Umami was Associated with Taste Function Declines, Which Resulted in Decreased Interest in Meals

 MSG May Play a Role in Improved Cognitive Function in People with Dementia

-A new study, published in the October 2018 European Journal of Clinical Nutrition, has found that monosodium glutamate (MSG) in foods may have a positive effect on cognitive function in people who suffer from dementia.
+A previous study, published in the February 2019 issue of the European Journal of Clinical Nutrition (EJCN), has found that monosodium glutamate (MSG) in foods may have a positive effect on cognitive function in people who suffer from dementia.

 The researchers found that study participants who consumed MSG daily had slight improvements in memory.
 For example, they were able to recall more words in the tests and found it much easier to tell the time.

-The researchers were unable to explain why MSG may have this positive effect on memory, but they mentioned it could be because it improves the absorption of zinc, which could, in turn, repair damaged brain cells.
+The researchers were unable to explain why MSG may have this positive effect on memory, but they mentioned it could be because it improves the absorption of zinc.
 The researchers noted, “Although we cannot make a clear conclusion, taste bud regeneration in response to increased zinc absorption during the MSG intake period might have appeared as a sustained effect even after MSG discontinuation.”

 The researchers stated, in conclusion “our results suggest that continued ingestion of MSG has an effect on cognitive function,” noting that subjects in the MSG group exhibited improved cognitive function at a follow-up four weeks after the intervention period.